keginzburg/sol/README.md

 </p>

 * Observe a temperature visualization for each respective planet.
 Entropy body were built with entropy and particle classes.
 Upon fetching data for a specific planet, that planet's avgTemp was parsed and utilized.
 Initially, I thought to depict the temperature differences as colored particles that would bounce around the confines of their canvas.
 After some canvas research though, a "3D" rendering of each planet's heat map became possible.
-A mathematical functions were utilized in order to establish a frame of reference and dynamic x and z position changes along with particle size changes.
+A mathematical function was utilized in order to establish a frame of reference and dynamic x and z position changes along with particle size changes.
+As the particles "rotate", their x position cycles between two x boundaries, dependent on their y position, and grow bigger and smaller dependent on their z position.
 This gave the illusion of 3D on the 2D canvas.

 ```js
   project(sin, cos) {